-Money laundering causes serious problems in China, as in many countries.
-Especially in the technology age, we live in, money laundering techniques are gradually improving.
+Money laundering causes severe problems in China, as in many countries.
+However, especially in the technology age, we live in, money laundering techniques are gradually improving.
 However, regulators in China also maintain a robust Anti-Money Laundering (AML) policy to protect the Chinese economy against increasing money laundering.
-In this article, we will examine the regulations and AML penalties of The People's Bank of China, one of China's money regulators.
+This article will examine the regulations and AML penalties of The People's Bank of China, one of China's money regulators.

 China's Perspective on Money Laundering

 While money laundering is a serious crime in China, some crimes are associated with money launderings, such as terrorism, drugs, smuggling, bribery, financial fraud, and counterfeiting.
 It is accepted that these crimes have a direct relationship with money laundering.
 Besides, unlike most countries, tax evasion is a crime that is not considered money laundering in China.
 Crimes related to tax evasion are examined under a separate crime.
 China's AML laws are formulated to deter money laundering, secure financial order, and related crimes.
 China has a strong understanding of money laundering and terrorist financing risks, so it is not among those with AML deficiencies on the Financial Action Task Force (FATF) Country List.
 In addition, according to the Mutual Evaluation Report made by FATF in China, there are deficiencies in complying with some FATF recommendations.

 In addition, the development of China's financial sector has required an effort to enforce more money laundering regulations to keep pace with the complexity and reach of criminal networks.
 Therefore, Chinese officials are getting more serious about fighting money laundering and continue to increase controls.
 Chinese officials identify new money laundering methods, including illegal fundraising activities, such as cross-border telecommunications fraud, arms proliferation, and other illegal financial activities.

 Determination of Money Laundering Offense in China